¡Viva Hollywood!: Episode 4: Drama

 Vinci continues to clash with the other contestants while they gather to learn the next challenge, and are surprised to find telenovela leading lady, Lorena Rojas crying in the dining room.
 It's just an act, and they must do the same in a "crying game" around the table where they have three minutes to burst into tears with a sad personal tale.
 The winner chooses her partner for the dramatic challenge to come.
 Silvia wins and trades in her partner, Giovannie, with Berto.
-To help the contestants come in touch with their feelings, the group travels to a Hypnosis Institute where they are hypnotized to experience past life regressions.
+To help the contestants come in touch with their feelings, the group travels to a Hypnosis Institute where they are hypnotized to experience past life regressions by expert Michele Guzy - The Mind Coach.
 In the challenge, the group must pretend to be victims of ridiculous problems (recovering nudists, telenovela addicts, etc.) and appear on a talk show with journalist, María Celeste, who invites them to share their sob story on the couch, Oprah-style, in difficult (and hilarious) dramatic improvisations.
 Jenn and Giovannie win the challenge.
 Enrique lost the challenge and is sent to el duelo.
 Meanwhile, Gisel becomes jealous of Silvia and Berto's relationship and votes Silvia into el duelo but the other contestants send Vinci back into el duelo and he is eliminated.